azfaradhi/personal-portofolio/personal-portofolio/README.md

 # PROJECT

 This is my peronal portofolio project.
-Here, you can see all achievement's and projet's i made so far.
+Here, you can see all achievement's and project's i made so far.

 ## TECHNOLOGIES